Homemade Healthy Girl Scout Cookie Tagalongs – they can be vegan, gluten-free, sugar-free, soy-free and even grain-free!

 (In case you are interested, I also have a recipe for Girl Scout Cookie Peanut Butter Tagalong Bars!)

 Healthy Girl Scout Cookie Tagalongs

-- 1 cup almond flour (Or make your own by grinding slivered almonds in a vita-mix, blender, or coffee grinder.
-Be sure it’s finely ground) (100g)
+- 1 cup almond flour – Or make your own by finely grinding slivered almonds in a vitamix, blender, or coffee grinder

 - 1/8 tsp baking soda

-- stevia to taste OR 2 tbsp pure maple syrup or honey (30g)
+- 2 tbsp pure maple syrup or honey OR stevia to taste

-- For stevia version: 1 tbsp milk of choice, added with the liquid ingredients (15g) For maple syrup version: up to 2 level teaspoons milk of choice or extra oil, only as needed (5-10g)
+- For stevia version: 1 tbsp milk of choice, added with the liquid ingredients.
+For maple syrup version: up to 2 level teaspoons milk of choice or extra oil, only as needed

 - 1 tsp pure vanilla extract

-- about 18 tsp peanut butter (or any nut or seed butter of choice) (85g)
+- about 20 tsp peanut butter or allergy-friendly sub

 - 1/2 cup chocolate chips, or my healthy chocolate sauce